amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 Let's have a state, I'm gonna have a constant and now I'm going to create a state variable of `name`.

-So, you will give it as a `name` and then whenever you want to update this name, you will update with the help of a `setName` function.
+So, you will give it as a `name`, and then whenever you want to update this name, you will update it with the help of a `setName` function.

 ```js
 const [name, setName]
 ```

-Example, you can also do the same thing is whenever you want to have a flag.
+For example, you can also do the same thing whenever you want to have a flag.
 Alright, and now you want to update this flag value so you will have a `setFlag`

 ```js
 const [flag, setFlag]